How a GAPS Practitioner can help if you are confused or struggling to heal

 Can the answer still be food and natural remedies, but in a more targeted, individualized way?

-I say a resounding, yes.
-Below is my approach to consider.
+I say a resounding, yes!

 There are many tests that are unnecessary to do from the beginning of the GAPS™ protocol, and testing is generally not recommended until one has been on the protocol for a full year to do its strengthening, nourishing work.
 It is amazing how many issues are resolved using the intense nutrition that comes from doing GAPS well.